 Numerous pastors want to keep relationships with their superintendent to a minimum.

-superintendents want to do their own things and only minimally follow guidelines from the president and often only reluctantly participate with the team in Kiev.
+Provincial superintendents want to do their own things and only minimally follow guidelines from the president and often only reluctantly participate with the team in the Head Office .

-(Just a simple example of that is that many church leaders still don’t want to help the consulariate in Kiev financially!
+(Just a simple example of that is that many church leaders still don’t want to help the Head Office financially!
 That lack of financial sharing is just one sign that you don’t really care.

 You don’t treasure the relationship.